Educational Requirements

 -

-Master's Degree (Preferred): Many employers prefer candidates with a master's degree, as it provides more specialized knowledge and skills.
-Relevant master's degrees include:
+Master's Degree (Preferred): Many employers prefer or require a master's degree for Market Risk Analyst positions.
+Relevant master's programs include:

 - Financial Engineering